SalmanSayed14/Memory-Flash-Cards-Game/Readme.md

 ### **_Description_**

-#### it's a Build a browser-based Memory cards game that the player can choose two card if these cards are similar or not
+#### it's a Build a browser-based Memory cards game that the player can choose two card if these cards are similar or not and have limit attempts

 ---